Ocean’s Eleven, alias Octopussy de Beaufour,

 That was a great pity when you take into account the quality of her

 Ocean’s is an excellent broodmare, very sweet with her foals.

-She will be covered again in 2020 by Ulyss Morinda to produce a full
+She was covered again in 2020 by Ulyss Morinda to produce a full

-brother or sister for Jolly Jumper Morinda, who is a
+brother or sister for Jolly Jumper Morinda, who is a magnificent

 Folie d'Un Jour, filly out of Hornet Rose, born in 2016

 Jumper Morinda, colt out of Ulyss Morinda, born in 2019